sigmap666/sigmap666.github.io/content/about/index.md

 cross-signal.
 Naive evolutionary theory cannot explain this diversity, and ecological mechanisms that are external to the system must be invoked to accomodate this diversity.
-By combining genetics and theory while using the model gram-positive bacterium _Bacillus subtilis_, we [showed](https://www.pnas.org/doi/full/10.1073/pnas.1520615113) that pherotypes can co-exist because quorum-sensing systems regulate public-goods production, leading to facultative cheating and stable co-existence.
+By combining genetics and theory while using the model gram-positive bacterium _Bacillus subtilis_, we [showed](https://www.pnas.org/doi/full/10.1073/pnas.1520615113) that pherotypes can co-exist because because of an intrinsic property of quorum-sensing systems - they regulate the production public-goods.
+Because public-goods production is beneficial for the whole community, but costly to the individual, the minority pherotype effectively cheats the majority.
+As the minority pherotype's abundance increases it activates it's quorum-sensing system more and more and invests in public-goods production accordingly.

-My recent work on marine bacterial communities that degrade chitin saw this interest take many forms, where I collaborated heavily across different projects.
+Therefore, quorum-sensing pherotypes facultatively cheat each other leading to a stable co-existence.

+The interactions I studied during my Ph.D were in the context of extremely simple "communities" that contain a single species.
+The realization that real bacterial communities contain a much higher diversity with a myriad of interactions made me seek out a postdoc with Prof. Otto Cordero at MIT to study the ecology and evolution of bacterial communities that degrade Chitin.
 Chitin is the most abundant polysaccharide in marine environments, and the second most abundant polysaccharide on earth after cellulose.
 Chitin recycling by bacterial communities accounts for a significant portion of marine net primary production and is a central process in the marine carbon cycle.
 Bacteria must degrade chitin extracellularly before utilizing it for growth by secreting specialized enzymes called chitinases.
 Because the released degradation products are free to